Jack Plate - Plug and Play, Mono / Stereo

 Again, if using a Y cable and plugging into both top jacks on the plate would essentially put the two 8 Ohm speakers in parallel, making the rating 4 Ohm.
 We do not suggest doing this.

 4 answers I am building a 2x12 cab with two 8 ohm speakers.
 When I am playing alone, I would like my amp to sound through both speakers.
 But when I am playing with my son, I'd like to use the two speakers just like two separated cabs (my son's amp on one speaker, and mine on the other speaker).
 Is the Plug n Play plate the right choice for me?
 Which diagram should I be looking at?

 Asked by Anonymous on May 6th, 2019.
-1 person subscribed to this question

 If your amp has a speaker jack for a 4 or a 16 Ohm load, yes, this can be done.
 The first drawing in the "Speaker Z Examples" shows how one would wire a 2 speaker cab with 8 Ohm speakers.
 You and your son would be able to plug each amp into the top left and right jacks when playing together, and when you are playing b yourself, plugging into the 4 or 16 Ohm mono jack will make both speakers run in unison.